CliMA/Oceananigans.jl/docs/src/model_setup/checkpointing.md

 time to files of the form `model_checkpoint_iteration12500.jld2` where `12500` is the iteration number (automatically filled in).

 Here's an example where we checkpoint every 5 iterations.
-This is _way_ too often, we only do it here for illustration purposes.
+This is far more often than appropriate for typical applications: we only do it here for illustration purposes.

 ```@repl checkpointing